 Following these helpful tips and construction advertising ideas to get the most from your PPC marketing efforts:

 Additionally, email marketing delivers 122% ROI!
-The purpose of a follow-up email is to reinvigorate conversation and generate a response.
+The purpose of a follow-up email is to reinvigorate the conversation and generate a response.
 Effective follow-up emails are short, professional, to the point, and end with a clear call to action.

 Email marketing with engaging content around topics based on Google Analytics intel and other statistics drive leads further down the marketing funnel.
 With today’s marketing technology, it only requires a small investment of time and resources to develop personalized email marketing campaigns based on a customer’s previous interactions.